CultureHQ/components/README.md

 * `onClick?` - a click handler
 * `primary? = false` - indicates a primary badge

+### BooleanField

+A form field that represents a boolean value.

+* `children` - the label to display for the field
+* `className?` - an extra class name
+* `onChange` - a function that accepts one argument that represents the new value of the field
+* `name` - the name of the field
+* `value` - the value of the field

 ### Button

 A generic button component.